vuw-research-computing/raapoi-docs/docs/examples/anaconda.md

 ## Using Anaconda/Miniconda/conda - idba

 Many users use Anaconda/Miniconda to manage software stacks.
-One way to do this is to use singularity containers with the conda enviroment inside - this allows the conda enviroment to load quickly as the many small conda files are inside a container whcih the file system sees aas one file.
+One way to do this is to use singularity containers with the conda environment inside - this allows the conda environment to load quickly as the many small conda files are inside a container whcih the file system sees as one file.

 However, this is also an additional bit of complexity so many users just use conda outside of singularity.
 You can just install your own version of Anaconda/Miniconda to your home directory or scratch.
 We have also got packaged versions of Anaconda/Miniconda installed with out module loading system.